getify/You-Dont-Know-JS/get-started/ch1.md

 So what do these nitty gritty details boil down to?

-Step back and consider the entire flow of a JS source program: after it leaves a developer's editor, it gets transpiled by Babel, then packed by Webpack (and probably undergoes half a dozen build processes), then it gets delivered in that very different form to a JS engine, then that engine parses the code to an AST, then the engine converts that AST to a kind-of byte code, then that byte code is converted even further by the optimizing JIT compiler, and finally the JS VM executes the code.
+Step back and consider the entire flow of a JS source program: after it leaves a developer's editor, it gets transpiled by Babel, then packed by Webpack (and perhaps half a dozen other build processes), then it gets delivered in that very different form to a JS engine.
+That JS engine parses the code to an AST, then the engine converts that AST to a kind-of byte code, a binary intermediate representation (IR), which is then refined/converted even further by the optimizing JIT compiler.
+Finally, the JS VM executes the program.

+// TODO: insert figure for interpreted vs compiled

-Is that more like an interpreted, line-by-line script (such as Bash), or is that more like a compiled language that's processed in one-to-several passes first, before execution?
+Is JS handled more like an interpreted, line-by-line script (such as Bash), or is it handled more like a compiled language that's processed in one-to-several passes first, before execution?

 I think it's clear that in spirit, if not in practice, JS is a compiled language.

 And again, the reason that matters is, since JS is compiled, we are informed of static errors (such as malformed syntax) before our code is executed.
 That is a substantively different interaction model than we get with traditional "scripting" programs, and arguably more helpful!

+### Web Assembly (WASM)

+One dominating concern that has driven a significant amount of JS's evolution is performance, both how quickly JS can be parsed/compiled and how quickly that compiled code can be executed.

+In 2013, engineers from Mozilla Firefox demonstrated a port of the Unreal 3 game engine from C to JS.
+The ability for this code to run in a browser JS engine at full 60fps performance was predicated on a set of optimizations that the JS engine could perform specifically because the JS version of the Unreal engine's code used a style of code that favored a subset of the JS language, named "ASM.js".

+This subset is valid JS written in ways that are somewhat uncommon in normal coding, but which signal certain important typing information to the engine that allow it to make key optimizations.
+ASM.js was introduced as one way of addressing the pressures on the run-time performance of JS.

+But it's important to note that ASM.js was never intended to be code that was authored by developers, but rather a representation of a program having been transpiled from another language (such as C), where these typing "annotations" were inserted automatically by the tooling.

+Several years after ASM.js demonstrated the validity of tooling-created versions of programs that can be processed more efficiently by the JS engine, another group of engineers (also, initially, from Mozilla) released Web Assembly (WASM).

+WASM is similar to ASM.js in that it's original intent was to provide a path for non-JS programs (C, etc) to be converted to a form that could run in the JS engine.
+Unlike ASM.js, WASM chose to additionally get around some of the inherent delays in JS parsing/compilation before a program can execute, by representing the program in a form that is entirely unlike JS.

+WASM is a representation format more akin to Assembly (hence, its name) that can be processed by a JS engine by skipping the parsing/compilation that the JS engine normally does.
+The parsing/compilation of a WASM-targeted program happen ahead of time (AOT); what's distributed is a binary-packed program ready for the JS engine to execute with very minimal processing.

+An initial motivation for WASM was clearly the potential performance improvements.
+While that continues to be a focus, WASM is additionally motivated by the desire to bring more parity for non-JS languages to the web platform.
+For example, if a language like Go supports threaded programming, but JS (the language) does not, WASM offers the potential for such a Go program to be converted to a form the JS engine can understand, without needing a threads feature in the JS language itself.

+In other words, WASM relieves the pressure to add features to JS that are mostly/exclusively intended to be used by transpiled programs from other languages.
+That means JS feature development can judged (by TC39) without being skewed by interests/demands in other language ecosystems, while still letting those languages have a viable path onto the web.

+Another perspective on WASM that's emerging is, interestingly, not even directly related to the web (W).
+WASM is evolving to become a cross-platform virtual machine (VM) of sorts, where programs can be compiled once and run in a variety of different system environments.

+So, WASM isn't only for the web, and WASM also isn't JS.
+Ironically, even though WASM runs in the JS engine, the JS language is one of the least suitable languages to source WASM programs with, because WASM relies heavily on static typing information.
+Even TypeScript (TS) -- ostensibly, JS + static types -- is not quite suitable (as it stands) to transpile to WASM  , though language variants like AssemblyScript are attempting to bridge the gap between JS/TS and WASM.

+This book isn't about WASM, so I won't spend much more time discussing it, except to make one final point. *Some* folks have suggested WASM points to a future where JS is excised from, or minimized in, the web.
+These folks often harbor ill feelings about JS, and want some other language -- any other language! -- to replace it.
+Since WASM lets other languages run in the JS engine, on its face this isn't an entirely fanciful fairytale.

+But let me just state simply: WASM will not replace JS.
+WASM significantly augments what the web (including JS) can accomplish.
+That's a great thing, entirely orthogonal to whether some people will use it as an escape hatch from having to write JS.

 ## *Strict*ly Speaking